 We have all been there, in the airport departure lounge with a screen telling us that our flight has been delayed and our dreams of being on the beach by lunchtime slip away by the minute.
-What can you do if you find yourself in this situation – and what are your legal rights?
+What can air passengers do if they find themselves in this situation – and what are their legal rights?

 One of the aims of the European Union is to strengthen consumer protection throughout member countries.
 European lawmakers have therefore attempted to provide air passengers with legal rights when they are faced with lengthy delays or cancellations.
 Regulation 261/2004 details passengers’ rights to claim compensation, food vouchers and hotel costs, among other things, in certain circumstances when flights are delayed or cancelled.
 This is now law in all member states and applies when a flight departs from an EU country.

 Cancelled v Delayed

 A flight is considered cancelled if it does not operate at all.
 This is different from one that is delayed: a delayed flight will still operate, even if it is days late.
 If your flight does not take off at the last minute and is deemed ‘cancelled’, air passengers are entitled to reimbursement or a re-route to destinations at the earliest opportunity.
 In other words, you should either get a refund of the full cost of your ticket or be put on a different flight to your destination as soon as possible.